nwutils/nw-builder/README.md

 > Lets you build your [node-webkit](https://github.com/rogerwang/node-webkit) apps for mac, win and linux via cli.
 It will download the prebuilt binaries for a newest version, unpacks it, creates a release folder, create the app.nw file for a specified directory and copies the app.nw file where it belongs.

+## Warning: NW.js 0.12.0-alpha1 is currently unsupported
+node-webkit was [recently renamed](https://groups.google.com/forum/#!msg/nwjs-general/V1FhvfaFIzQ/720xKVd0jNkJ) to NW.js and we are currently working to support it.
+Follow [#157](https://github.com/mllrsohn/node-webkit-builder/issues/157) for updates.

 ### Installation